sbt/sbt/src/sphinx/Extending/Settings-Core.rst

 Then, put the following examples in source files `SettingsExample.scala` and `SettingsUsage.scala`.
-Finally, run sbt and enter the REPL using `console`.
+Finally, run sbt and enter the REPL using :key:`console`.
 To see the output described below, enter `SettingsUsage`.

 Example Settings System